 If one parent has sole parental authority, then only this parent can register and deregister the child.

 You need to pay to have your child in an after-school scheme.
 The municipality determines the fees each year.

 You should apply digitally.
-If you are not able to make the application yourself via the internet, you can get help at your local council offices or at the library.
+If you are not able to make the application yourself via the internet, you can get help at your local Citizen Service centre.

 Free place for therapy reasons

 If you have a child with substantial and lasting reduced physical or mental ability to function for reasons of therapy in one of the municipal day-care centres, the municipality will give you an additional subsidy.
 This is called a free place subsidy for therapy reasons.